 For each channel you have chosen, go through and calculate how much you need to spend to hit the metrics you identified.
 This can be estimated using existing insights available on the cost of traffic, clicks, etc.

 For example, you may have defined a goal of having more people visit your site.
 The corresponding metric you have chosen is Website Users, and Google “Pay Per Click” Ads (PPC) as the channel.
 If your goal was 40 new users per week, and the average “cost per click” (CPC) for your industry is $4, then you will want to set your PPC budget to $160 per week.

 Apply a similar process to each of your chosen channels, and you will start to see a meaningful budget come together, tied directly to your measurable goals.

 This approach will give you a solid starting point, however, there are many variables here, and the digital marketing space changes quickly.
 Start small, observe what works, measure, experiment, and iteratively work out what budget and approach works best for you across different channels.

 We Hope This Helps!

 This article provides a simple approach to setting a digital marketing budget, built around your goals.
 We hope this helps you find a starting point in setting a meaningful budget.

 If you need help with setting your budget, and want to get the most out of it, consider talking to one of the experts here at Springboard Digital.
 We’ve helped hundreds of clients through this process, and can build a tailored solution for your needs!
-Know more about our digital marketing services.
+Learn more about our digital marketing services and contact us here.